jaar81/rearc/Given_More_Time.md

 - I also could have looked into creating workspaces for different envs

 INITIAL FRUSTRATION now fixed
-I had submitted an initial version of this quest where i deployed to a container directly running on EC2.
+I had submitted an initial version of this quest where i deployed to a container directly running on EC2, because i couldn't figure out the bug to successfully deploy via ECS..
-Over the weekend i had sometime to ponder the issue and double checked my configurations.
+Over the weekend I had sometime to ponder the issue and double checked my configurations.
 Turns out I forgot to allow all TCP from the from the Security Group of the ALB.
 This allows us to use dynamically assigned ports from ECS and not having to configure a static port.
 Also allows us to have the container scalability that ECS offers and to have it all run as a service